tman5/fatalexception/content/posts/the-ilities-of-design.md

 - Usability
 - Availability
 - Security
-- Availability
+- Adaptability
 - Scalability

 Now I want you to rank them for your organization.
 1-10.
+You may be surprised.
+Every organization will be slightly different but I think there are trends.
+Doing this exercise every so often helps put priorities in perspective.
+I think generally that you will find a couple of trends:
+- Security is usually near the middle
+- Availability, reliability and stability are usually near the top.
+I would argue that availability should be higher.
+Point and case if a host dies (loss of reliability), you can rapidly recover thanks to VMware technologies, so maybe reliability shouldn't be that high.